cfbevan/cfbevan.github.io/content/projects/nixos.md

 > Failure #2: Can't rebuild without Internet.
 How do I get Internet?

 I am a bit embarrassed about how long it took me to connect my wireless via a command line only interface.
-I will save you from teh hour+ I spent going down a rabbit hole on `wpa_cli` and `wpa_supplicant` trying to figure out how to simply connect and getting error after error because `wpa_supplicant` was already running and I could not edit `wlp0s20f3` because the interface was already in use.
+I will save you from the hour+ I spent going down a rabbit hole on `wpa_cli` and `wpa_supplicant` trying to figure out how to simply connect and getting error after error because `wpa_supplicant` was already running and I could not edit `wlp0s20f3` because the interface was already in use.
 What I really needed to do was use `nmtui` (network manager) to config the already running `wpa_supplicant` to connect to my wifi.

 After getting internet connected and calling `sudo nixos-rebuild` again I was able to get my system to update as expected.
 I spent the rest of the day writing all my configuration files by hand using the above GitLab repository as examples.
 I started by just focusing on getting a graphical interface with FireFox installed.
 I transferred everything to Nix Flakes, got Git installed and tracking my changes, and set up Hyprland with a CacheOS kernel.
 There were a bunch of places I had to stop and clear up my poor typing.
 Missing `;` or `:` were the biggest issue I had.
 Compiling the kernel took over an hour by itself.
-At the end of the day though I had a working GUI on my system and I went to bed happy with a sense of accomplishment.
+By the time I stopped working though I had a working GUI on my system and I went to bed happy with a sense of accomplishment.

 ## Oops